Ask a Marketing Expert

 • How your product/service helps solve their problems (the messages you want your content to deliver)

 This is the core information you’ll need to craft your personas, and you can use these attributes to shape the questions you will be asking people.
 Of course, depending on your unique business, you can add or tweak these inputs as you see fit.
-(For example, if you’re a makeup brand, you might also want to know what products your demo is most likely to splurge on.)
+(For example, if you’re a makeup brand, you might also want to know what products your audiences are most likely to splurge on.)
 That said, try to keep your questions simple.

-Next, start researching, reaching out, and documenting your findings.
-You can ask questions via in-person chats, calls, and emails.
-You can comb through customer surveys or online feedback.
-(It’s also helpful to loop in sales and customer service at this stage, as these are the people who have the most direct contact with your customers and can relay feedback.)
+On that note, it’s also helpful to loop in sales and customer service at this stage, as these are the people who have the most direct contact with your customers and can relay feedback.

 Your goal is to gather as much information as possible about your customers so that you can create the most relevant, accurate personas.